duo-labs/dlint/README.md

 # Using

-Dlint uses `flake8` to perform its linting functionality.
-This allows us to utilize many useful `flake8` features without re-inventing the wheel.
+Dlint uses `flake8` to perform its linting functionality which provides many useful features without re-inventing the wheel.

 ## CLI